rki-mf1/ont-methylation/README.md

 **Don't forget the single ticks `'...'`!**

-In this case, ensure that the base names of the FASTA and BAM files match exactly.
+Also in this case, ensure that the base names of the FASTA and BAM files match exactly.
 This matching allows the pipeline to correctly associate each reference with its corresponding BAM file.

 For complex cases with numerous references and BAM files, you can also use the `--list` parameter to specify CSV files as input instead of the direct paths to the files.
 This approach offers flexibility by allowing each reference and BAM file pair to be listed explicitly.